The Reputation – State of the Nation · 2026

 A caveat worth being honest about: estate agents handle far fewer transactions per year than restaurants or supermarkets, so the review volume isn't directly comparable.
 An office that lists 100 properties a year will never compete on review count with a restaurant serving 100 covers a day.
 The right way to read this chart isn't "agents collect more reviews than other industries" — they don't.
 It's "when an agent is judged, the verdict is stronger than nearly anyone else."

 The follow-on question is the obvious one: if 85% of UK agents already rate 4★+, why does the industry's reputation in the wider public still lag the data?
 Two reasons.
-First, transaction-grade customer experiences are inherently rare — you list a property once every seven years on average — so personal experience builds slowly.
+First, transaction-grade customer experiences are inherently rare — UK owner-occupiers stay in their current home for an average of 17 years (English Housing Survey 2023-24), and even mortgaged owners only move every 10 years or so — so personal experience of estate agents builds slowly.
 Second, the loudest voices on social media and in tabloid coverage skew negative, while the satisfied majority quietly close their deal and move on.
 The Google reviews show what actually happened.
 The narrative shows what people remember.

 The national picture — what an average UK estate agent looks like

-Across the 19,239 estate agent offices with validated Google data, this is the baseline you can hold any individual office against.
+Across the UK estate agent offices in the dataset, this is the baseline you can hold any individual office against.

 MetricValue